YuriyGuts/midichlorian/README.md

 Midichlorian
 ============

-A Visual Studio extension that allows to write code and automate the IDE using MIDI musical instruments.
+A Visual Studio extension that allows you to write code and automate the IDE using MIDI musical instruments.

 See the details in my blog post: [Programming on a Keyboard... a Piano Keyboard](http://elekslabs.com/2014/06/programming-on-a-keyboard-a-piano-keyboard.html)